Broaden Your Oak Point Experience by Participating in Student Groups

 Nursing Honor Society

 Oak Point University is proud to have a chapter of Sigma Theta Tau International (STTI) Honor Society of Nursing.
 In March 2017, Oak Point became the Psi Lambda chapter of STTI.
-The mission of STTI is advancing world health and celebrating nursing excellence in scholarship, leadership and service.
-Members include faculty, students and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
-Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
+The mission of STTI is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.
+Members include faculty, students, and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
+Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members.
+Faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
 New members are inducted twice a year.

-One of the most important things a nurse can do is connect to a community of professionals who work and engage in scholarship to keep nursing practice informed, relevant and evidence based.
+One of the most important things a nurse can do is connect to a community of professionals who work and engage in scholarship to keep nursing practice informed, relevant, and evidence based.
 Our community of Honor Society members are committed to making a difference in the lives and practices of our students and graduate nurses and to making a difference in the health of our patients worldwide.
-STTI is committed to building a global community which is focused on the creation and application of knowledge and leadership to make a difference for others.
+STTI is committed to building a global community that is focused on the creation and application of knowledge and leadership to make a difference for others.